Panflute API¶

 - replace_keyword(keyword, replacement[, count])¶

-) – string that will be searched (cannot have spaces!)replacement (
+- keyword ( - str) – string that will be searched (cannot have spaces!)

 - container¶

-that contains the element (or returns None if no such container exist)- Return type:
+- Rarely used attribute that returns the - ListContaineror- DictContainerthat contains the element (or returns None if no such container exist)- Return type:

 Base classes and methods of all Pandoc elements